 While cleaning your surfaces, we generally suggest starting from the highest point in your bathroom and working your way down.
 Cleaning in such a way means that, if any dirt and grime you’ve cleaned from higher areas fall down to lower surfaces, it is easier to clean them later.

 When it comes to your shower glass panels or windows, you should aim to use an alternate cleaner and cloth – if applicable.

 2. Cleaning your Bathtub and Shower

 As mentioned earlier, it may sometimes be best to apply your cleaning products to the taps and bathtub before you begin cleaning, allowing them enough time to eliminate most of the grime easily or at least loosen tough-to-clean grime a little.
 If you followed this step, you can use a damp cloth or sponge to clear away the grime and then rinse away with water.

 If it has been a while since you last cleaned your bathtub, then you may need to put some elbow grease in – especially when scrubbing the taps!
 In the event that grime has deposited between your bathroom tiles, you will need to scrub here too.
 For this, you can use an old toothbrush or any other delicate brush, the tough side of the sponge will also work fine.
 Spray some cleaner (grout cleaner would be great) onto the grout and let it sit for around five to ten minutes or so.
-You would then be able to use your brush to scrub away the grime quite easily.
+You would then be able to use your brush (ideally a grout brush) to scrub away the grime quite easily.

 If you find that if the grout has now become quite discoloured, it may be worth purchasing some grout whitener.
 Lastly, you want to make sure you give your shower head a good wipe as well.
 If it’s been a while since the last clean or it’s looking fairly dirty, it’d definitely be worth checking out our guide on cleaning your shower head.

 3. Cleaning your Toilet